-It should be noted that some technical characteristics of current equipment can be different from those used in developing ECC Report 114.
-Nevertheless conclusions are still to be considered valid, since no major technological change has occurred.
+It should be noted that some technical characteristics of current equipment can be different from those used in developing ECC Report 114 [13].
+Nevertheless, conclusions are still to be considered valid, since no major technological change has occurred.

 Conclusion of ECC Report 114 for MGWS co-existence with Fixed Service links

-The study found that the required separation distances between MGWS and FS links, at offset angles between 5-15°, are in the order of 700-2800 m (with a FLANE e.i.r.p. of 40 dBm) and 1500 to 6500 m (with a FLANE e.i.r.p. of 55 dBm) for MGWS FLANE applications and the order of 18-670 m for MGWS WPAN and WLAN applications; see section 4.1.5 of ECC Report 114 for details.
+At offset angles between 5-15°, the study found that the required separation distances between MGWS and FS links, , are in the order of 700-2800 m (with a FLANE e.i.r.p. of 40 dBm) and 1500 to 6500 m (with a FLANE e.i.r.p. of 55 dBm) for MGWS FLANE applications and in the order of 18-670 m for MGWS WPAN and WLAN applications; see section 4.1.5 of ECC Report 114 for details.

-As an overall conclusion for MGWS-FS co-existence, it appears that indoor WLAN and WPAN applications of MGWS may be deployed in 57-59 GHz and 64-66 GHz without significant risk of interference to PP FS links, whereas deployment of FLANE may require taking some precautionary provisions in both considered bands, to ensure co-existence with the PP FS links.
+As an overall conclusion for MGWS-FS coexistence, it appears that indoor WLAN and WPAN applications of MGWS may be deployed in 57-59 GHz and 64-66 GHz without significant risk of interference to PP FS links, whereas deployment of FLANE may require taking some precautionary provisions in both considered bands to ensure co-existence with the PP FS links.

 SEAMCAT Study (FS-FS)

-This section summarises the studies undertaken in ETSI ISG mWT in 2016, using SEAMCAT 4.1.0, intended to study interference effects in a 60 GHz unlicensed environment, on a generic equipment designed according to the requirements for FS.
-Analyses have been extended to other equipment types, including some FWA equipment as currently foreseen.
+This section summarises the studies undertaken in ETSI ISG mWT in 2016, using SEAMCAT 4.1.0.
+It is intended to study interference effects in a 60 GHz unlicensed environment on a generic equipment designed according to the requirements for FS.
+Analyses have been extended to other equipment types including some FWA equipment as currently foreseen.

 Equipment characteristics:

-FS: according to EN 302 217 -2, BW 200 MHz
+FS: according to ETSI Harmonised Standard EN 302 217 -2, BW 200 MHz;

 Antenna: ETSI class 2;

-Antenna gain: 32 and 38 dBi
+Antenna gain: 32 and 38 dBi;

 FWA:

-Antenna height (h): 30 m.
+Antenna height (h): 30 m;

-Ptx = 4 /10 dBm without /with ATPC.
+Ptx = 4 /10 dBm without /with ATPC;

-Antenna RPE according to Recommendation ITU-R F.699 (main lobe up to -10 dB.
+Antenna RPE according to Recommendation ITU-R F.699 (main lobe up to -10 dB;

-Antenna gains: 25 dBi.
+Antenna gain: 25 dBi;

-Side Lobe Level: -10 dB.
+Side lobe Level: -10 dB;

-QPSK & 64-QAM.
+QPSK & 64-QAM;

-CS = 2 GHz.
+CS = 2 GHz;

 Network density: 200 link/km2.